citysciencelab/cut-storytelling-tool/doc/browserTest.md

 ### Test file location

-Test files are to be saved with the file extension `.e2e.js`.
-All test files are to be placed next to the component and store being tested in a separate `tests/end2end` folder.
+Test files have to be saved with the file extension `.e2e.js`.
+All test files have to be placed next to the component and store being tested in a separate `tests/end2end` folder.
 For illustration, the following example was constructed using the `ScaleSwitcher` component.

 ```
 src